Satellite Launch Vehicle

-The Satellite Launch Vehicle or SLV was a small-lift launch vehicle project started in the early 1970s by the Indian Space Research Organisation to develop the technology needed to launch satellites.
+The Satellite Launch Vehicle or SLV was a small-lift launch vehicle project started in the early 1970s by ISRO to develop the technology needed to launch satellites.
 SLV was intended to reach a height of 400 km and carry a payload of 40 kg.
-The first experimental flight of SLV-3, in August 1979, was a failure.
+The first experimental flight of SLV, in August 1979, was a failure.
 The first successful launch took place on 18 July 1980.

 It was a four-stage rocket with all solid-propellant motors.

 The first launch of the SLV took place in Sriharikota on 10 August 1979.
 The fourth and final launch of the SLV took place on 17 April 1983.

-It has taken approximately seven years to realise the vehicle from start.
-The solid motor case for first and second stage are fabricated from 15 CDV6 steel sheets and third and fourth stages from fibre reinforced plastic.
+It took approximately seven years to realise the vehicle from start.
+The solid motor case for first and second stage were fabricated from 15 CDV6 steel sheets and third and fourth stages from fibre reinforced plastic.
+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.